willemolding/CarteZcash/README.md

 ## Pre-requisites

 - The project uses [just](https://github.com/casey/just) as a command runner.
 Please install that first
-- Building natively requires stable Rust and Cargo (tested version 1.76.0)
+- Building requires stable Rust and Cargo (tested version 1.76.0)
 - Running the demo requires Sunodo.
 See the [installation instructions](https://docs.sunodo.io/guide/introduction/installing)
     - This requires Docker be installed and the Docker host up and running